Wanna see something cool? Check out Angular Spotify 🎧

 npx ng generate @angular/core:control-flow

-This converted all *ngIf and *ngFor directives to the new @if and @for syntax across 26 template files.
+This converted all *ngIf and *ngFor directives to the new @if and @for syntax across the template files.
 For example:

 <!-- Before -->